 - Lost wages – Reimbursement of your full wages lost due to appointments or bedrest

-- Childcare and housekeeping – A minimum of $400 per week (higher amounts available) to cover the cost of childcare and weekly housekeeping
+- Childcare and housekeeping – 100% coverage of the cost of childcare and weekly housekeeping when under bedrest.

 - Breastmilk – $150 per week for pumping plus reimbursement for the cost of all supplies